NJ TRANSIT is an easy and convenient way to travel to 'the Big Apple'

 Save 40% on a round-trip to New York City!

-- The code may only be used once for a round-trip on NJ TRANSIT train to Penn Station New York
+- The code may only be used once for round-trip travel for 2 on NJ TRANSIT trains to Penn Station New York

 - Tickets can only be activated on weekdays.
 Not valid on weekends or holidays.

 - Once activated, all tickets must be activated on the same day

 - Available only through the NJ TRANSIT Mobile App

 How to take advantage of this offer:

 - Get started by downloading the NJ TRANSIT Mobile App!

 - Set up your ticket account